icgrp/ese532_handouts/_sources/hw1/c_refresher.md

     double a[] = {3.14, 2.71};
     ```

-6. Put together code to print the address associated with each of the
+5. Put together code to print the address associated with each of the
 arrays, `a`, `b`, `c`, and `d`. <!-- Include the code and the results of running it and reporting the addresses. -->
 Include the code and screenshot of the terminal outputs.
+Explain the results you get.
     ```C
     void temp(int i) {
       int a[2];